ADVISORIES AND WARNINGS IN EFFECT AS OF 4/24

 AGATE LAKE: trout, largemouth and smallmouth bass, black crappie, bluegills, perch, bullhead catfish

 Agate is 100 percent full.
-Fishing is slow out here and the water is very muddy due to the rapid rise and inflows.
-Not much effort being made at all.
+Fishing is slow out here, but should improve soon.
 Nightcrawlers are a good universal bait.
 Everything in Agate Lake will take them.
 Crappie jigs and small spinner baits work as well.
 The bullheads here will hit livers, hot dogs, and gizzards.
 The Boat Ramp is open from 7 am to 7:30 pm daily.

 APPLEGATE RESERVOIR: trout, spring chinook, largemouth bass, smallmouth bass, bluegill, crappie

 MERCURY ADVISORY IN EFFECT AT APPLEGATE RESERVOIR.
 TROUT, SALMON, AND STEELHEAD ARE THE FISH THAT ARE SAFE TO EAT OUT OF APPLEGATE RESERVOIR.
 THERE ARE HEALTH ADVISORIES ON EATING WARM WATER FISH OUT OF APPLEGATE.